logburn/sabrinachin.com/README.md

 # Hello
-This is the code for my personal website, lukeogburn.com
+This is the code for my girlfriend's personal website, sabrinachin.com